ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 How Both Types of Disability Insurance Work Together

-Let’s say you wake up one morning with intense back pain, but decide to ignore it.
+Let’s say you wake up one morning with severe back pain, but you choose to ignore the symptoms.

-As time goes on, the pain worsens, and your doctor informs you that you need immediate surgery and a significant amount of time to recover.
+As time passes, the pain becomes more intense, and eventually, your doctor informs you that you need immediate surgery and an extended period for recovery.

 What do you do now?